guptabarkha0311/VanMoofAssignment/README.md

 **Navigate to your project directory from terminal and run following commands**

-- `mvn clean generate-sources test` (defualt will run on local chrome browser)
+- `mvn clean generate-sources test` (default will run on local chrome browser)
 - `mvn test "-Dbrowser=chrome` (to use any other browser)

 ## Cucumber Report